Differential equations involving cubic theta functions and Eisenstein series: Introduction

 Ramamani \cite{Ramamani} introduced

-and derived ODEs satisfied by the $\mathcal{P}, \tilde{\mathcal{P}}, \mathcal{Q}, $ modular forms of $\Gamma_0 (2).$ Ablowitz \cite{Ablowitz} et al. showed that these ODEs are equivalent to the third-order nonlinear ODE found by Bureau \cite{Bureau}, and that they are equivalent to a Halphen-type system.
-Maiser \cite{Maiser} generalized these results to the Hecke group $\Gamma_0(N) \,\,(N=2,3,4). $
+and derived a system of ODEs satisfied by the $\mathcal{P}, \tilde{\mathcal{P}}, \mathcal{Q}, $ modular forms of $\Gamma_0 (2).$ Ablowitz \cite{Ablowitz} et al. showed that this system is equivalent to the following third-order non-linear ODE found by Bureau \cite{Bureau},

+and that it is equivalent to a Halphen-type system.
+Maier \cite{Maier} generalized these results to the Hecke group $\Gamma_0(N) \,\,(N=2,3,4). $